The goal of taking any medication is to feel better. But antibiotics aren’t always the answer.

-“In the first couple of days of the infection, antibiotics won’t help with pain anyway, and after that time most children will begin to feel better,” said Dr. Dums.
+“In the first couple of days of an ear infection, antibiotics won’t help with pain anyway, and after that time most children will begin to feel better,” said Dr. Dums.

 If symptoms don’t get better after two to three days, then it might be time to head back to the doctor’s office and talk about antibiotics.

-Health care providers will always do their best to give you advice or medication that they think is going to work, but it’s still up to you to ask questions and provide all the information necessary for them to make the best decision.
+Health care providers will always do their best to give you advice or medication that they think is going to work, but they only know what you tell them.
+To help your provider make the best decision, ask questions and be sure to provide all the information they need.

-If an antibiotic is prescribed, ask the following questions:
+If your provider prescribes an antibiotic, ask the following questions:

 - What are the side effects?